 SPN-809 is a novel once-daily product candidate for the treatment of depression.
-SPN-809 is based on the same active ingredient as SPN-812.
-We currently have an open investigational new drug application (IND) for SPN-809 as a treatment for depression, the indication for which the active ingredient in SPN-809 was approved and marketed in Europe for many years.
-It was never approved in the U.S.
+SPN-809 incorporates the same active ingredient as SPN-812.
+We currently have an open investigational new drug application

+(IND) for SPN-809 as a treatment for depression, the indication for which the active ingredient in SPN-809 was approved and marketed in Europe for many years.
+It was never approved in the U.S., for this indication.